Mobius1/MiniBar/README.md

 Recalculate scollbar sizes / positions.
 This method is called automatically when the content and window are resized.
 You can call this method manually if you add or remove content.

 ---

+## To Do

+* Add touch / mobile support
+* Implement Mutation Observers to detect DOM changes?

 Copyright © 2017 Karl Saunders | MIT license